jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

     remote: Processing changes: refs: 1, done
     To https://hub.jazz.net/git/jazzhubdemouser/mycoolwebappdemo
     	43c6bc7..bf26680 master -> master

-If you go back to the web IDE and check the
+d.
+If you return to the web IDE and check the
-BUILD & DEPLOY page, you will see something similar to this image:
+BUILD & DEPLOY page, you will see something like this image:
 ![Auto-deploy in action](/tutorials/jazzeditor/images/jh-auto-deployed.png)

-The top of the **Recent auto-deployments** list shows an entry with a comment that matches the commit operation you made from the command line.
+At the top of the **Recent auto-deployments** list, an entry has a comment that matches the commit operation that you made from the command line.
 The entry shows that your app is running the code that you pushed.

-Next, look at your running app and verify that the title was updated.
+e.
+View your running app and verify that the title was updated.
 You might need to refresh your browser to see the updates.

-Click the link in the **Deploy to** field.
+3. Next to "Deploy to," click the link.
 The Bluemix application dashboard opens.
-When you click the URL on the application dashboard, it takes you to your updated running application.
+When you click the URL on the application dashboard, your updated running application opens.
-To get to your running application faster, click the URL on the same line as the **Deploy to** field.
+To access your running application quickly, click the URL that is next to

-**Tip**: The original title was Application Example: run DataCache using REST API.
+"Deploy to.""

 ![Application page with new title](/tutorials/jazzeditor/images/app-new-title.png)

-You can continue to modify the example code and push the changes to the Git repository as often as you like.
-If your project and scope of work grows, you can add more people to the project and everyone can push changes to the repository.
-Standard repository operations and auto-deployment are all that you need to ensure that the application's always running.
+You can continue to modify the example code and push the changes to the Git repository.
+If your project and scope of work grow, you can people to the project and everyone can push changes to the repository.
+Standard repository operations and auto-deploy features are all that you need to ensure that the application is always running.

 ---